CornellCAC/slurm-cluster-in-openstack/README.md

 # Slurm Cluster in Openstack
-These ansible playbooks creates and manages a dynamically allocated slurm cluster in an Openstack cloud.
+These ansible playbooks create and manage a dynamically allocated slurm cluster in an Openstack cloud.
 The cluster is based on CentOS 8 and [OpenHPC 2.x](https://openhpc.community/downloads/).

 # Systems Requirements
 1. Access to an Openstack cloud such as [Red Cloud](https://redcloud.cac.cornell.edu) at [Cornell University Center for Advanced Computing](https://www.cac.cornell.edu)